 Sexual Misconduct, Relationship Violence, & Stalking Process and Procedures

 Sexual intrusions and violations of any degree are serious offenses and compromise the integrity of the university community.
 All forms of sexual misconduct are violations of the A-4 (Mental or Bodily Harm to Others) provision of the Ohio University Student Code of Conduct.
 Students found in violation of this provision are subject to a range of disciplinary sanctions including disciplinary expulsion from Ohio University.
-In cases of sexual misconduct, both the accused student and the complainant have rights which are observed through the university student conduct process.
-These rights are contained in their entirety in the Ohio University Student Code of Conduct.

 Ohio University is committed to creating an environment free from the threat of sexual assault, while actively responding to the needs of those affected by sexual assault.
 Consistent with this commitment, Ohio University has created a sexual assault education and prevention program which serves as the primary source for information, advocacy, and referral.
 Through this program and other departments on campus, Ohio University provides educational workshops and materials, prevention programs, and advocacy.
 Students affected by sexual assault may also seek assistance through this program in negotiating housing and academic accommodations.